reneghosh/reneghosh.github.io/_articles/sequencersynth.md

 ---
 layout: article
-title:  "A sequencer synth in FoxDot"
+title:  "A sequencer synth in less than 50 lines of FoxDot"
 date:   2019-01-10 00:33:00 +0200
 categories: articles, music
 keywords: Music, René Ghosh, live coding
 ---

-# A sequencer synth in FoxDot
+# A sequencer synth in less than 50 lines of FoxDot

 _René Ghosh, 10/01/2019_